 Non-optimal credibilities imply an inaccuracy in pricing.
-This may place the insurer at a competitive disadvantage to an insurer that has more accurate pricing.
+This may place the insurer at a competitive disadvantage compared to an insurer that has more accurate pricing.
 An example may help to clarify this point.

-Assume that the optimal credibility for claim-free insureds is 10%, that the insurer gives a 25% discount and no surcharges, that claim-free insureds comprise 80% of the class, that insureds with one claim comprise the other 20% of the class, and that all insureds have the same experience period.
-The insurer's offbalance would be 20% (80% of insureds receive a 25% discount), implying a manual rate of 125% (1/(1-.2)) of the average cost.
-The claim-free insureds would pay 93.75% (.75 x 1.25) of the average cost and the non-claim-free insureds would pay 125%.
+Assume that the optimal credibility for claim-free insureds is 10%, that the insurer gives a 25% discount and no surcharges, that claim-free insureds constitute 80% of the class, that insureds with one claim constitute the other 20% of the class, and that all insureds have the same experience period.
+The insurer's off-balance would be 20% (80% of insureds receive a 25% discount), implying a manual rate of 125% (1/(1-0.2)) of the average cost.
+The claim-free insureds would pay 93.75% $(0.75 \times 1.25)$ of the average cost and the non-claim-free insureds would pay 125%.

 The most accurate cost estimate for a claim-free doctor would be 90% of the manual rate.
-The off-balance would be 8% (80% times 10%) and the manual rate would be 108.7% (1/(1-.08)) of the average cost.
-The claim-free doctor would pay 97.8% of the average cost (.9 x 108.7%) and others would pay 108.7%.
-The optimal competitor could insure all the 1-claim doctors at a profit, while the given insurer would be left with all of the claim-free doctors, at a loss.
+The off-balance would be 8% (80% times 10%) and the manual rate would be 108.7% (1/(1-0.08)) of the average cost.
+The claim-free doctor would pay 97.8% of the average cost (0.9 × 108.7%) and others would pay 108.7%.
+The optimal competitor could insure all the one-claim doctors at a profit, while the given insurer would be left with all of the claim-free doctors, at a loss.

-As a general rule, if claim-free discounts are higher than the optimal credibility, claim-free doctors will be under-priced and the non-claim-free insureds will be over-priced.
+As a general rule, if claim-free discounts are higher than the optimal credibility, claim-free doctors will be under-priced and the nonclaim-free insureds will be over-priced.
 The insurer will be vulnerable to price competition for the non-claim-free doctors.
 Another way of looking at this is as follows.
-When a doctor has a claim, it loses its claim-free discount and its premium increases.
+When a doctor has a claim, he or she loses his or her claim-free discount and his or her premium increases.
 The additional premium is more than the insurer needs to profitably insure that doctor.